gardatech/bugbane/README.md

 The builds of the app to test must exist on disk in folders corresponding to the build type, just as the bb-build tool places them.<br>
 There may also be dictionary files with the ".dict" extension in the "dictionaries" folder.
 They are merged into one dictionary, which is provided for the fuzzer to use, subject to the support from the fuzzer.

-The values available for the variable `fuzzer_type`: AFL++, libFuzzer, go-fuzz, go-test.<br>
+The values available for the variable `fuzzer_type`: AFL++, libFuzzer, go-fuzz, go-test.
+For fuzzing with SharpFuzz you should specify AFL++, for Atheris you should specify libFuzzer.<br>
 The variable `tested_binary_path` holds the path to the tested app's binary relative to an input directory (where builds will be searched for).
-Example: imagine, there's a folder named "build" with the build results, executable is named "app" and is saved as build/test/app, the bb-build tool performed several builds each time copying the "build" folder to path /fuzz, that is, now there are paths /fuzz/basic/test/app, /fuzz/coverage/test/app, etc. In this case the `tested_binary_path` should be "test/app".<br>
+Example: imagine, there's a folder named "build" with the build results, executable is named "app" and is saved as build/test/app, the bb-build tool performed several builds each time copying the "build" folder to path /fuzz, that is, now there are paths /fuzz/basic/test/app, /fuzz/coverage/test/app, etc. In this case the `tested_binary_path` should be "test/app".
+For Atheris the `tested_binary_path` variable should contain name of an executable Python script, and the script should start with Python shebang (interpreter directive such as `#!/usr/bin/env python3`).<br>
 The variable `src_root` is not used directly, but other BugBane tools running after bb-fuzz fail if the variable is missing.<br>
 The `run_args` variable holds a string containing run arguments for the tested app.
 The variable may include the "@@" sequence, through which the fuzzer may provide input samples for the app.<br>
 For the built-in Go fuzzer the variable `run_args` must contain the `-test.fuzz` launch option with a specific fuzz test, for instance, `-test.fuzz=FuzzHttp`.<br>